 - 1.1 (2019-06-30).
 Added simple single-campaign mode.
 Set variable

 CAMPAIGNSTART_DATEto ignore issues that have been fixed before that date.
-In case you don’t want to use it, just set it to
+In case you don’t want to use this feature, just set it to an old date like

 - 1.0 (2018-08-18).
 First version of Quboo Standalone.